Setting Up Static and Dynamic Sitemaps in Django

 Final Checklist:

-Before calling the sitemap finished, verify these points:
+Before calling the sitemap finished, make sure you tick off this list:

-[] "django.contrib.sitemaps" is in INSTALLED_APPS [] /sitemap.xml is registered in the root urls.py [] Static pages use reverse() inside location() [] Dynamic model objects either define get_absolute_url() or the sitemap defines location() [] URL kwargs match the URL pattern names exactly [] QuerySets filter out inactive, draft, private, or unpublished objects [] lastmod returns a datetime/date where possible [] Large sites use a sitemap index
+[] "django.contrib.sitemaps" is in INSTALLED_APPS [] /sitemap.xml is registered in the root urls.py [] Static pages use reverse() inside location() [] Dynamic model objects either define get_absolute_url() or the sitemap defines location() [] URL kwargs match the URL pattern names exactly [] QuerySets filter out inactive, draft, private, or unpublished objects [] Only public pages are listed in the sitemap [] lastmod returns a datetime/date where possible [] Large sites use a sitemap index

 That gives search engines one clean sitemap endpoint while keeping your sitemap logic explicit, testable, and close to your URL design.